Lark216/Motorola-Minitor-V-Dome-light/README.md

 Note:
 - The NeoPixels are powered from the Adafruit KB2040 USB-C 3.3V
 - Relay closure = active LOW trigger on KB2040 pin D0
-- (R,G,B,W) values can be modified to change color or bruightness.
+- (R,G,B,W) values can be modified to change color or brightness.